On Nov, 20 2020

 For many industries, the holiday season is the most profitable time of year.
 It’s also the busiest for contact centers affected by seasonal fluctuations in volume.
 Whether you’ve got calls for new orders, chats for purchase updates, or emails to ensure account activity is accurate, these months are often when customers want to speak with you.

 Most of the holiday planning may already be in place (sometimes carried over from the previous year) but what minor tweaks can you make immediately to improve your holiday workforce management (WFM) and staffing metrics from last year?
-Here are 3 quick WFM changes you can make today to improve holiday season staffing.
+Here are 3 quick WFM changes you can make today to improve call center holiday staffing.

 1) Ask agents to fill out a short survey on their work skills – Most WFM professionals keep track of agent skills within their WFM software solution.
 But how up to date are these skills?
 To ensure your skill tracking is as accurate as it can be, take a few minutes and ask your agents directly to share what skills they have or new skills they have acquired.
 Make a short (no longer than a few questions) online survey about their skills and ask agents to complete it.
 After closing the survey, ensure their listed skills match up with your WFM system.
 Address any major discrepancies with the agent or their supervisor.
 You don’t want to be staffing the wrong people or drawing from a smaller agent pool than needed this holiday season because skills were not accurately captured and stored.